funlyonions/ttdocs/features/stationarity/FractionalDifference.md

 ## Functions

-Below are the functions that the `InstrumentExchange` uses to effectively operate.
+Below are the functions that the `FractionalDifference` uses to effectively operate.

 ### Private